Skip to navigation Skip to content

 Form is signed and the signatory is a person other than the care recipient

-Where a person other than the care recipient has signed the form, they must also provide a name and contact details to aged care skill tagged staff to determine whether that person is an authorised third party.
+Where a person other than the care recipient has signed the form, they must also provide name and contact details to aged care skill tagged staff.
+This allows staff to determine whether that person is an authorised third party.

-A person can apply for a calculation of your cost of care on behalf of someone else if:
+A person can apply for a calculation of the cost of care on behalf of someone else if:

 • a letter from a doctor, nurse or similar health professional is provided stating that the care recipient is unable to sign the form, or